bytepool/lbs-transient-execution/README.md

 ```
 root:$6$iX1OHhKK$HmjVzZ4bBn1o ...
 PvH2V67f8UPyd3gQ4l0:17787:0:99999:7:::
 ```
-A key observation here is that the line always starts with "root:", so in order to filter for the correct cacheline, the attacker has to look for data which starts with that exact byte sequence.
-Note that on a modern Intel CPU a cacheline is 64 bytes, but you can only load 8 bytes into a 64-bit register, so you can only inspect 8 bytes at a time.
-Therefore, the attacker is effectively able to leak 1 to 3 bytes at a time.
-Since the entire line is around 124 characters long and the cacheline is 64 bytes, roughly half of the line can be leaked by looking for the cacheline that starts with "root:".
-In order to leak the second cacheline, it is easiest to make assumptions about the string after the root hash ends and to leak the rest of the line from the back.
-In the original PoC from the RIDL authors, they assumed that the end of the hash is ":0:9999", which would work with the example above.
+A key observation here is that the line always starts with "root:", so in order to filter for the correct cache line, the attacker has to look for data which starts with that exact byte sequence.
+Note that on a modern Intel CPU a cache line is 64 bytes, but you can only leak 1 or 2 bytes at a time due to the nature of the flush+reload side channel (i.e., leaking the value through array indexing).
+Since the entire line is around 124 characters long and the cache line is 64 bytes, roughly half of the secret can be leaked by looking for the cache line that starts with "root:".
+In order to leak the second cache line, it is easiest to make assumptions about which substring terminates the root hash, and to leak the remainder of the secret from the back.
+In the original PoC from the RIDL authors, they assumed that the terminating substring is ":0:9999", which would work with the example above.

 Now consider the following example where the last fields of the line have empty defaults:
 ```
 root:$6$iX1OHhKK$HmjVzZ4bBn1o ...
 PvH2V67f8UPyd3gQ4l0:17787::::::
 ```
 This was the case on the machine where we tested the PoC.
-As you might guess, the first part of the PoC worked well, but since the ending did not match the expectations, leaking the parts from the second cacheline failed.
+As you might guess, leaking the first cache line worked well, but since the ending did not match the expectations, leaking the second cache line failed.
 Unfortunately the original PoC had some hard coded assumptions about the string ending and a number of configuration options that did not work well on our test machine, so we adapted it so that it worked reliably for us.
-You can find the adapted PoC and its history at [4].
+You can find the adapted PoC and its history in a cloned repository at [4].

-An interesting observation was that the attacker process had to run on a different hyperthread than the victim process but on the same CPU core.
+An interesting observation was that the attacker process had to run on a different hyperthread (CPUs visible to the OS) than the victim process, but still on the same CPU core.
 If they run on the same hyperthread or on a different core, the leakage does not work.

 Here are some improvement ideas of the PoC that we plan to implement if we have the time:
 1. While leaking the first cache line, there is no backtracking: if we read false positivies (i.e., leak the wrong bytes), the PoC gets stuck.
 A simple improvement would be to add backtracking when stuck for a certain amount of rounds.